jkoelker/python-nest/README.rst

     [sudo] pip install python-nest

 *NOTE* The ``3.x`` version uses the Nest official api.
-As such some functionality was removed as it is not available.
-To keep the old verision make sure to set your requirements to ``python-nest<3.0``.
+As such, some functionality was removed as it is not available.
+To keep the old version and functionality, make sure to set your requirements to ``python-nest<3.0``.

 Nest Developer Account
 =======================

-You will a Nest developer account, and a Product on the Nest developer portal to use this module:
+You will need a Nest developer account, and a Product on the Nest developer portal to use this module:

 1. Visit `Nest Developers <https://developers.nest.com/>`_, and sign in.
 Create an account if you don't have one already.

-2. Fill in account details:
+2. Fill in the account details:

   - The "Company Information" can be anything.